 It is really convenient to use no matter what protein powder you decide to buy.
 My favorite ways are:

-I mostly use protein powders in my morning smoothie or breakfast almost every single day.
-Also, after really crazy heavy workouts I like to have a protein shake within 30 minutes after the workout.
+I use protein powders in my morning smoothie or breakfast almost every single day.
+Also, after heavy workouts I like to have a protein shake within 30 minutes after the workout.
 This is what works for me, but then again everyone is different.
 I know people who love taking it before a workout or at night before they sleep.
 Experiment with it and be conscious of how it makes you feel!

 Now I know what the next question will be: which brand of protein powder do you recommend?
 I used plant-based protein powders like Sunwarrior and Garden of Life in the beginning of my journey; however, when checking the labels I still found sweeteners, binders and additives like stevia, xanthan gum, natural flavoring, etc.

 I couldn’t believe there was no truly clean protein powder on the market.
 So I decided to create my own line of clean, plant-based protein powders.